 This source lets you ingest data by placing files to be ingested into a "spooling" directory on disk.
 This source will watch the specified directory for new files, and will parse events out of new files as they appear.
 The event parsing logic is pluggable.
-After a given file has been fully read into the channel, it is renamed to indicate completion (or optionally deleted).
+After a given file has been fully read into the channel, completion by default is indicated by renaming the file or it can be deleted or the trackerDir is used to keep track of processed files.